zonender/create-virtualbox-dev-box/how-to.md

 - Scroll down to the Graphical Desktop Installation, or download it from [here.](https://sourceforge.net/projects/linuxvmimages/files/VirtualBox/C/7/CentOS_7.7.1908_VBG.zip/download)

-- Unzip the ova image file.
+- Unzip the ova image file and place it on the desktop

-- On the host desktop create a folder called "sharedwithvb", for example, this folder will be shared between the VM and the host.

 - open VB.